aloistr/swisseph/doc/swephprg.md

 they will be never larger than **0.0001\"** in longitude.
 Speeds show no difference larger than **0.0002 arcsec/day.**

-The following factors show larger differences between HPUX and Linux on a Pentium II processor:

-> Mean Node, Mean Apogee:
->
-> HPUX PA-Risc non-optimized versus optimized code:
->
-> differences are smaller than 0.001 arcsec/day
->
-> HPUX PA-Risc versus Intel Pentium gcc non-optimized
->
-> differences are smaller than 0.001 arcsec/day
->
-> Intel Pentium gss non-optimized versus -O9 optimized:
->
-> Mean Node, True node, Mean Apogee: difference smaller than 0.001
-> arcsec/day
->
-> Osculating Apogee: differences smaller than 0.03 arcsec

-The differences originate from the fact that the floating point arithmetic in the Pentium is executed with 80 bit precision, whereas stored program variables have only 64 bit precision.
+Some differences originate from the fact that the floating point arithmetic in Intel processor is executed with 80 bit precision, whereas stored program variables have only 64 bit precision.
 When code is optimized, more intermediate results are kept inside the processor registers, i.e. they are not shortened from 80bit to 64 bit.
 When these